emberdex/kotlin-event-bus/README.md

 myConditionalEventBus.addConditionalDelegate(predicate = { /* event logic goes here */ }, delegate = {})
 ```

+Both the predicate and the delegate functions receive the triggered event as an argument, which can also contain the sender like before.

 (You can also use the plus assign syntax from before to add a delegate which always executes.)

 ## Testing